jonathanlandy/testmd/README.md

 # `linselect`

-*Efficient linear stepwise regression* -- a fast, flexible, and performant feature selection package for python.
+A fast, flexible, and performant feature selection package for python, based on the  *Efficient linear stepwise regression* algorithm.

 ## Package in a nutshell